google/ExoPlayer/guide.md

 pass this object to `ExoPlayer.prepare`.
 The ExoPlayer library provides `MediaSource` implementations for DASH (`DashMediaSource`), SmoothStreaming (`SsMediaSource`), HLS (`HlsMediaSource`) and regular media files (`ExtractorMediaSource`).
-These implementations are described in more detail later in this guide.
 The following code shows how to prepare the player with a `MediaSource` suitable for playback of an MP4 file.

 {% highlight java %}
-// Measures bandwidth during playback.
-Can be null if not required.
-DefaultBandwidthMeter bandwidthMeter = new DefaultBandwidthMeter();
 // Produces DataSource instances through which media data is loaded.
 DataSource.Factory dataSourceFactory = new DefaultDataSourceFactory(context,
-    Util.getUserAgent(context, "yourApplicationName"), bandwidthMeter);
+    Util.getUserAgent(context, "yourApplicationName"));
 // This is the MediaSource representing the media to be played.
 MediaSource videoSource = new ExtractorMediaSource.Factory(dataSourceFactory)
     .createMediaSource(mp4VideoUri);